 Customer retention is fundamental to a thriving business.

-CSAT can provide insight into where and when your company is at risk of losing customers and where lie opportunities to optimize experiences to keep customers satisfied.
+CSAT can provide insight into where and when your company is at risk of losing customers.
+In the same vein, it can uncover opportunities to optimize experiences.
 If used regularly, CSAT gives businesses a pulse for how your company is performing.
 Of course, you need to look at and measure the entire journey, not solely flashpoints along the way.
 However, CSAT can help you realize where your processes are working and where you need to make changes.

 Think about this with customer service.
-In the last year, 78% of U.S. consumers have stopped doing business with at least 1 company or scrapped a planned purchase based on poor customer service – and 31% reported doing this multiple times.
-One instance of poor support can lead to immediate customer attrition.
-Understanding what makes people unsatisfied with customer support can identify where more training needs to be done, where there’s an opportunity to be proactive or where processes need to change.
+In the last year, 78% of U.S. consumers have stopped doing business with at least 1 company or scrapped a planned purchase based on poor customer service.
+Moreover, 31% reported doing this multiple times.
+That is to say, only one instance of poor support can lead to immediate customer attrition.
+And so, understanding what makes people unsatisfied with customer support can identify a few things.
+Firstly, where more training needs to be done.
+Secondly, where there’s an opportunity to be proactive.
+And lastly, where processes need to change.

 CSAT is often measured through a brief survey asking people how satisfied they are with a recent experience.
 This can be an email, chat or phone follow-up question or survey.
-It typically is done immediately or within a short time after an interaction when it’s top of mind for a person.
+It’s typically immediately following an interaction when the experience is top-of-mind.